emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-Specify SSL private key file (PEM).
+File path to the server's private key.